 Almost 50 years later during late March 2021 the 2/4th website received an exciting email – Bill Attenborough’s medals had been found!!!

-While clearing out his elderly parent’s home a son found the medals and searched online to discover the story of the theft – provided to us by Bill’s great niece Bernice, not so long ago.
-Bernice is one of Jean’s granddaughters.
+While clearing out his elderly parent’s home a son found the medals and searched online to discover the story of the theft – provided to us by Bill’s great niece Bernadette, not so long ago.
+Bernadette is one of Jean’s granddaughters.
 Her mother Beryl the only sibling of Bill.

 The parents often attended Gregson’s auctions during the 1980’s and it is believed one of their many purchases included the Attenborough’s medals.
 The Auctioneers would bundle small items into boxes – the buyer would never know all the contents until later having decided to purchase one of the larger items near the top.
 The family were not collectors of military items – the medals had sat boxed and in storage all these years unseen by anybody.